sstzal/STAR-FC/README.md

 ## :sunflower:News ##

-An extended version “STAR-FC: Structure-Aware Face Clustering on Ultra-Large-Scale Graphs” is proposed for face clustering on ultra-large-scale graphs with hierarchical GCN training, whcih can boost the face clustering performance from 91.97 to 93.21 F_{p} on standard partial MS1M within 312s!
+An extended version “STAR-FC: Structure-Aware Face Clustering on Ultra-Large-Scale Graphs” is proposed for face clustering on ultra-large-scale graphs with hierarchical GCN training, whcih can boost the face clustering performance from 91.97 to 93.21 in terms of pairwise F-score on standard partial MS1M within 312s!

 The training and Inference processes are as following: